What to include in a Request for Proposal (RFP) for software development outsourcing? All the necessary aspects are covered in detail in this article.

 It is best to start from an easily editable document and save it as an editable pdf form for your bidders (suppliers) to complete.
 To facilitate this, the RFP template you can download here is in the Word doc format.

 A well-prepared RFP is crucial in the decision-making process.
-It will help you to select the best partner, but also help potential suppliers see if they are the right fit for your organisation and your particular technology project.
+It will help you select the best partner, but also help potential suppliers see if they are the right fit for your organisation and your particular technology project.

 That is why, a quality RFP can dictate the success or failure of your project.